conroy9068/project-2-quiz-app/readme.md

 - I went with a style choice that matached the terminal screen design on the app iTerm on mac.
 It has a black background and bright green text.

+### Typography

+The Font is Courier New.
+This font was chosen for its similarities to the font used in iTerm.

 ### Unfixed Bugs

 - hightlight.js is throwing up a deprecation warning.
 I left it to late to upgrade to the latest version of highlight.js.